iTaysonLab/jetispot/README.md

 What's working:
 - sign in (login/pass only)
 - "browse", "home", album, artist and genre screens (some of the blocks might be unsupported)
-- basic playback w/ Spotify Connect support (NO album/playlist support inside the app + NO in-app UI yet)
+- basic playback w/ Spotify Connect support (NO in-app UI yet)

 What's in progress:
 - "Now Playing" UI